top of page

 Pros: You save on those management fees!

-Cons: You'll need to Wire in those USDs to TD Ameritrade or IBKR which will incur some extra fees as well.
-You may be able to save by using some hacks like using WISE to wire money to IBKR.
+Cons: You'll need to Wire in those USDs to the broker which will incur some extra fees as well.

 Whatever option you take, you've already started your US Stock market investing journey!
 It always depends on what works best for you.
 Consistency is key to success.
 Happy investing!